Medical expert of the article

 - Adrenaline – stabilizes blood pressure, reduces the severity of pain;

-- operations on the removal of dead tissue.
+- operations to remove dead tissue.

 Prevention